Villain1nGlasses/HeroMarkdown/README.md

 # HeroMarkdown
-Style specification for BaldarSilveraxe's (AKA Stephen S.) Roll20 markdown scripts and with a HERO example modeled after Slugnet's excellent example for Alien RPG.
+Style specification for BaldarSilveraxe's (AKA Stephen S.) Roll20 [markdown scripts](https://gist.github.com/BaldarSilveraxe/) and with a HERO example modeled after Slugnet's excellent example for [Alien RPG](https://github.com/slugnet/roll20/tree/main/AlienRPGMarkdown).
+The [Roll20 forum thread](https://app.roll20.net/forum/post/8028597/script-markdown-handouts-and-bios/?pageforid=8028597#post-8028597) may also be of interest.

 # Quickstart Using the HERO System CSS and Markdown in Roll20